physici/ElmerSalomeModule/README.md

 * or use  ~/.config/salome/Plugins

 ##Usage:
 * In the 'Mesh'-module of Salome, the plugin is accessable via the 'Tools'-menu.
+* Here is a small demo: https://youtu.be/D2-dp4UxblY